Johann-Schneider/BlockPreventer/README.md

-Prevent players from placing blocks.
+## BlockPreventer

+This Plugin prevents players in Survival Mode to break any blocks.